anarghya-das/instaFetcher/README.md

 ```

 For the first usage example, uncomment the linkToPost variable (line 238) and downloadWithLink() function (line 243).
+Update the linkToPost variable with your own link you want to download and run the file by following the
-Run the file by following the step no. 7 as mentioned above.
+step no. 7 as mentioned above.

 Here's an example showing the steps: